Predictive Analytics World for Financial 2020

 Director of Data Science, US EOIT Advanced Analytics & AI

 Richard Lee is Director of Data Science for John Hancock, the U.S. division of Toronto-based Manulife.

 Richard leads the Advanced Analytics & AI group, which supports operations decision analytics across all U.S. businesses.

 In his current role, Richard finds opportunities for efficiencies in Life Insurance as well as Long Term Care Insurance operations.
 Much of his focus is on innovation to enhance the relevance and understanding of analytics and its impact on operations decision-making.

 Prior to his current role, Richard has spent 15 years at John Hancock in various analytics roles.

-Richard Lee is speaker of the following session:
+Richard Lee is speaking in the following session:

 AI and Data Science Center of Excellence Leader, Workplace Investing